 I’ve saved this one for last because it is, quite frankly, silly.
 Nevertheless, I do encounter it from time to time, so let’s talk about it.
 This argument asserts that what I have said about doses is wrong, because the crops will continue to produce Bt toxin while inside you (thus creating high doses).
 The problem with this is obviously that vegetables are not continuing to perform biological processes in your gut.
 They are dead, chewed up, and digested.
 This argument is like being worried that swallowing a seed will cause a tree to grow out of your stomach.

 The argument that Bt GMOs are dangerous because they “make their own poison” is a nonsense argument.
 It appeals to emotions and the notion of common sense, rather than scientific evidence or logic.
-The reality is that Bt toxin is host specific, so while it is fatal to insects at even a very low dose, it is safe for humans at even an extremely high dose.
+The reality is that Bt toxin is host specific, so while it is fatal to insects at even a very low dose, it is safe for humans at anything other than an absurdly high dose.
 Further, it has been used as a pesticide in both conventional and organic farming for decades, and the amount of Bt you are exposed to from Bt GMOs is very similar to the amount you are exposed to from regular crops.
 Bt GMOs have been extensively studied and are extremely safe.
 Even if you ate thousands of kilograms of produce a day, you still would not receive anything even close to a dangerous dose of Bt.

 Finally, you don’t have to take my word for this.
 There is an extremely strong consensus on this topic in the scientific literature, and I have only cited a tiny handful of the available studies.
 Here are some literature reviews that are worth reading: WHO/IPCS.
 1999, Betz et al. 2000, OECD.
 2007, Hammond and Koch.
 2012, Koch et al. 2015.

 - Bt GMOs reduce pesticides, increase yields, and benefit farmers (including organic farmers)